mfeit-internet2/pscheduler-batch/README.md

 results, each of which is the run as pulled from the pScheduler API after the task completes.

-**NOTE:**  This format will change once multi-result tasks are supported.

 ```
 {
     "label": "rtt",